jguelat/R-GIS/README.md

 # Spatial Data Processing with R

-Course given at the Swiss Ornithological Institute in January 2023 (Sempach).
+Course given at the Swiss Ornithological Institute in January 2023 (Sempach)